 Nausea, Headache, Abdominal pain, Constipation, Flatulence, Diarrhoea.

 How to use Pancid Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It can be taken with or without food, but it is better to take Pancid 40mg Tablet at a fixed time.
+Pancid 40mg Tablet may be taken with or without food, but it is better to take it at a fixed time.

 How Pancid Tablet works

 Pancid 40mg tablet is a proton pump inhibitor (PPI).
 It works by reducing the amount of acid in the stomach which helps in relief of acid-related indigestion and heartburn.